 The show started with Grant interviewing Ray Rosas, mentioning he’s wrestling Oliver Grimsley in the main event.
 Ray brought Grant through a counting exercise, coming to the conclusion that there can’t be two number one contenders.
-Heart and hard work is what got Ray here and he’s going to show Oliver what he can do in the ring.
+Heart and hard work is what got Ray here and he’s going to show Oliver what he can do in the ring, already started with daily routines and weight loss pills that actually work without loosing muscle but just the extra fat.

 Agents of Chaos vs. Soul Burners